JSBmanD/docs/pages/deep-linked-ads/twitter-ads-app-install.md

 - App conversion data collected by the Branch SDK sent to Twitter Ads for attribution.
 - `Read-only` access to install data (not cost/click/impression data) from Twitter Ads in your Branch account.

+[block:callout]
+{
+  "type": "note",
-!!! note "Deep Linking Not Supported"
+  "title": "Deep Linking Not Supported",
-	Twitter Ads does not support the use of deep links at this time.
-As such, this integration does not require the use of Branch links.
+  "body": "Twitter Ads does not support the use of deep links at this time.
+As such, this integration does not require the use of Branch links."
+}
+[/block]

 ## Prerequisites